rawpython/remi/README.md

 When loading data from external sources, consider protecting the application from potential javascript injection before displaying the content directly.

+Supporting the project
+===
+Are you able to support the Remi project?
+Are you aware that remi is on Patreon?
+That's a brilliant way to support this project. patreon.com/remigui
+Also a small amount is really welcome.

 Contributors
 ===
 Thank you for collaborating with us to make Remi better!